Bastille Day Parade, Concerts, Fireworks and Concerts – Paris:

 Fireworks at the Trocadero – July 14

-The Orchestre national de France and the Choeur de Radio France will perform a big concert of classical and operatic works at the foot of the Eiffel Tower starring the greatest international artists.
-This free event in an amazing setting starts at 9.30pm.
+The Orchestre National de France and the Choir of Radio France will perform a big symphonic and classical concert at the foot of the Eiffel Tower.
+This year’s key performers include South African soprano Pretty Yende, mezzo Clémentine Margaine, tenor Piotr Beczała and others.
+This free event starts at 9.15 pm.

 Balls of Fire in Paris – July 13 and 14 (Cancelled)

 The legendary annual firemen’s balls take place at many of Paris’s fire stations.
 All are welcome to join in the party from about 20:00 – 04:00 am.
 Entry is generally free, but there’ll be a barrel going around for donations.
 For the list of fire stations to head for and dates and times, see Parisinfo page.